arangodb/docs-hugo/site/content/3.12/index-and-search/indexing/working-with-indexes/multi-dimensional-indexes.md

 Both subtypes require that the attributes described by `fields` have numeric values.
-You can optionally omit documents from the index that have any of the `fields` or `prefixFields` attributes not set or set to `null` by declaring the index as `sparse`.
+You can optionally omit documents from the index that have any of the `fields` or `prefixFields` attributes not set or set to `null` by declaring the index as sparse with `sparse: true`.

-Multi-dimensional indexes can be declared as `unique` to only allow a single document with a given combination of attribute values, using all of the `prefix` attributes and (for `mdi-prefixed` indexes) `prefixFields`.
+Multi-dimensional indexes can be created with a uniqueness constraint with `unique: true`.
+This only allows a single document with a given combination of attribute values, using all of the `fields` attributes and (for `mdi-prefixed` indexes) `prefixFields`.
 Documents omitted because of `sparse: true` are exempt.

 You can store additional attributes in multi-dimensional indexes with the `storedValues` property.
 They can be used for projections (unlike the `fields` attributes) so that indexes can cover more queries without having to access the full documents.

-`estimates`
+Non-unique `mdi` indexes have a fixed selectivity estimate of `1`.
+For `mdi` indexes with `unique: true` as well as for `mdi-prefixed` indexes, you can control whether index selectivity estimates are maintained for the index.
+It is enabled by default and you can disable it with `estimates: false`.
+Not maintaining index selectivity estimates can have a slightly positive impact on write performance but the query optimizer is not able to determine the usefulness of different competing indexes in AQL queries when there are multiple candidate indexes to choose from.

 {{< info >}}
 The `mdi` index type was previously called `zkd`.